Agni-EkAkinchan/Bahushruta-Fonts/README.md

-This is an attempt to create 'bahushruta' fonts for Indian languages.
+This is an attempt to create fonts that transliterates Indic lipis to indic lipi of choice.
+I have named them Bahushruta.
 As I started, wasnt sure if more than a POC like output was possible, but this is fairly usable now.

 Bahushruta Devanagari includes below scripts so far.